Simi Fehoko

-Simione Tufui Fehoko (/ˈfeɪhoʊkoʊ/ FAY-hoh-koh; born November 5, 1997) is an American football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Stanford.
+Simione Tufui Fehoko (/ˈfeɪhoʊkoʊ/ FAY-hoh-koh; born November 5, 1997) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Dallas Cowboys in the fifth round of 2021 NFL draft.

-Early years
+Early life

 Fehoko played football at Brighton High School in Cottonwood Heights, Utah.
 As a junior he led the state in receiving, posting 65 receptions for 1,656 yards and 24 receiving touchdowns (state record).

 As a senior, he tallied 59 receptions for 1,495 yards and 16 receiving touchdowns.
 He was a two-time All-state selection and was named to the 2015 USA Today All-USA high school football second-team.
 He set the state record for career receiving yards (3,571) and career receiving touchdowns (41).
 He was a four star recruit coming out of high school and committed to Stanford University to play college football.